OpenIdentityPlatform/OpenIdentityPlatform.org/blog/openam-openig-websocket.md

 }
 ```

 Then add OpenIG routes for `sample-service` UI and WebSocket endpoints.
-Create `routes` folder in `openig-config` folder.
+Create a `routes` folder in the `openig-config` folder.
-In `routes` folder create `10-ui.json` for UI and `10-websocket.json` as well.
+In `routes` folder create a `10-ui.json` for UI and a `10-websocket.json` as well.
 `10-ui.json`
 ```json
 {